OlGe404/ansible-collections/olge404/os/README.md

 molecule destroy
 ```

-works.
+work properly.
 If those commands fail, you are not able to provision/destroy your test infrastructure on demand to debug your roles.

 **NOTE:** If you copy/pasted another role, the molecule setup is copied too and the commands should work right away.